jeffellenbogen/audio_mqtt/README.md

-# Doing audio between a mic and display over MQTT
+# An MQTT-based audio visualizer

 This repo contains the code to visualize sound data.
 There are two sides:
 * mic_full.py - the microphone program which samples the sound over USB